cloudevents/spec/amqp-protocol-binding.md

-An extension specification that defines a secondary mapping rule for AMQP, and any revision of such a specification, MUST also define explicit mapping rules for all other transport bindings that are part of the CloudEvents core at the time of the submission or revision.
+An extension specification that defines a secondary mapping rule for AMQP, and any revision of such a specification, MUST also define explicit mapping rules for all other protocol bindings that are part of the CloudEvents core at the time of the submission or revision.

 ##### 3.1.3.1 AMQP Application Property Names